platformsh/gha-template-pr-tests/README.md

 * `baseline-header-response` - _Optional_.
 The header response that we consider valid when checking the root of the baseline URL.
 Defaults to 200.
 * `test-header-response` - _Optional_.
 The header response that we consider valid when checking the root of the
+* `pr-timeout` - _Optional_.
+The number of seconds the action should wait for Platform.sh to report back with a PR environment URL.
+Defaults to 300

 ## Outputs
 * None